 Make Almond Milk

-- Pour the milk mixture into a milk bag to strain out almond pulp.
+Pour the milk mixture into a nut milk bag to strain out almond pulp.

 - Let the bag drain and gently squeeze the bag 15 minutes later.
 Remove as much milk as possible.

-- Reuse the almond pulp by baking it in the oven at 200 for 3-4 hours until it’s hard.
-Then grind it up and add the powder to homemade granola.
-There’s no waste and it adds some extra protein to your granola.
+Reuse the almond pulp by baking it in the oven at 200 for 3-4 hours until it’s hard.
+Then grind it up and add the powder to baked goods or homemade granola.
+There’s no waste and it adds some extra protein.

 Sterilize Your Equipment